 Advice, documentation and draft reports were consistently provided to committees in accordance with their requirements.
 Reports were drafted and presented to the Senate in accordance with the timeframes set by committees and by the Senate.

-Senators referring to committee reports during debates in the Senate indicated their high levels of satisfaction with the support provided by secretariat staff.
+Senators referring to committee reports during debates in the Senate also indicated their high levels of satisfaction with the support provided by secretariat staff.

 Administrative advice and support for senators

 Senators are satisfied with the administrative advice and support they receive from the department